 In a world of uncertainty, one thing's for sure, a great Sunday lunch is unbeatable.
 Even better are the ones you don't have to cook yourself.
-We've rounded up the best Sunday roasts in London from Highgate to Peckham - making sure non-meat eaters are covered, and even offering suggestions on post-lunch walks to work it off afterwards
+We've rounded up the best Sunday roasts in London from Islington to Peckham whether you're after roast beef with all the trimmings, or something interesting for vegetarians.

 Shoreditch, City, Soho

-Blacklock’s Sunday lunch is the stuff of London legend and back in 2016, it won the much-coveted OFM Award for best Sunday roast.
+Blacklock’s Sunday lunch is the stuff of London legend - back in 2016, it won the much-coveted OFM Award for best Sunday roast.